chef/chef-web-docs/chef_master/source/knife_status.rst

    The search query used to identify a list of items on a Chef server.
 This option uses the same syntax as the ``search`` subcommand.

 ``-H``, ``--hide-healthy``
    Hide nodes on which a chef-client run has occurred within the previous hour.
+[DEPRECATED] in Chef 12.6.x+, 13.x+, and 14.x+ in favor of --hide-by-mins

+``--hide-by-mins``
+   Hide nodes on which a chef-client run has occurred within the previous X mins.

 ``-l``, ``--long``
    Display all attributes in the output and show the output as JSON.